 Previous research and publications:

-1. 'Cultivating a Sustainable Paediatric Occupational Therapy Service', AOTI Conference 2015 - this presentation outlined the 2012/13 project of reducing waiting times in the HSE Children's Occupational Therapy service in Meath, Ireland from 18.4 months to 15.4 weeks and the subsequent maintenance of reduced waiting times.
-Niamh was awarded the Jimmy Colville Perpetual Award for Best Abstract.
+1. 'Cultivating a Sustainable Paediatric Occupational Therapy Service', AOTI Conference 2015 - this presentation outlined the 2012/13 project of reducing waiting times in the HSE Children's Occupational Therapy service in Co.
+Meath, Ireland from 18.4 months to 15.4 weeks and the subsequent maintenance of reduced waiting times.
+Niamh was awarded the Jimmy Colville Perpetual Award for this submission.

-2. 'Sowing Seeds in Schools with "Motor Skills United"', AOTI Conference 2015 - this presentation outlined how HSE Children's Occupational Therapists in Meath worked with local primary schools to jointly run gross and fine motor skills groups.
+2. 'Sowing Seeds in Schools with "Motor Skills United"', AOTI Conference 2015 - this presentation outlined how HSE Children's Occupational Therapists in Co.
+Meath, Ireland worked with local primary schools to jointly run gross and fine motor skills groups.

-3. In 2011/2012 Niamh carried out a piece of research to identify a single goal setting tool and outcome measure (Goal Attainment Scale - GAS) for use across an entire paediatric OT service.
+3. In 2011/2012 Niamh carried out a piece of research to identify a single goal setting tool and outcome measure (Goal Attainment Scale - GAS) for use across a multidisciplinary paediatric service.